rulewis/journey-optimizer.en/help/using/building-journeys/read-segment.md

 >[!NOTE]
 >
 >It is not possible to trigger a segment-based journey in a shorter timeframe than 1 hour.
+>
+>The Burst paid add-on allows very fast push message sending in large volumes for simple journeys that include a read segment and a simple push message.
+For more information, refer to [this section](../building-journeys/journey-gs.md#burst)

 ### Configure the activity {#configuring-segment-trigger-activity}